biomobst/IAS_hotspot_model/Modelling_trial_2025/README.md

 The Random Forest model trained with the entire dataset is used for prediction with a raster stack corresponding to the data used to train the model.
 The results are first saved as .rda files and, in a later step, as GeoTIFF.
 There is room here to make the script more uniform and skip the first step.

-Plot map stacks with average probability
+Plot maps stacks with average probability

 Maps are produced for the climate scenario SSP119 with four projections Upper left: pprojection of suitable habitat in current climate Upper right: projection of suitable habitat using 2050 climate Lower left:pprojection of suitable habitat using 2100 climate Lower right: pprojection of the difference in suitable habitat between 2010 and current climate

+Currently known distribution is shown in plots with presence (red dots) anpseudo-absence (blue triangles) points

 ### References